Get a Jump on Your Taxes With These Tips From the IRS for 2022

 From reconciling your advance Child Tax Credits with what you were supposed to receive to reporting stimulus payments and unemployment income, federal taxes for 2021 promise to be more complicated than ever.

-Fortunately, the IRS has provided a quick tip sheet on ways to prepare before it comes time to file in late January or early February 2022.
+Fortunately, the IRS has provided a quick tip sheet on ways to prepare before it comes time to file in February 2022.
 Taxpayers will have until April 15, 2022, as they did in most other years, to file their tax returns for 2021.
-Publications like Fingerlakes1.com note that “it’s a possibility” this deadline could be extended once again due to the COVID-19 pandemic.
+Publications such as Fingerlakes1.com note that “it’s a possibility” this deadline could be extended once again due to the COVID-19 pandemic.
 In 2021, tax filing deadlines were delayed until May 17.

 However, the earlier you file, the earlier the IRS may process your return and, if you are entitled to one, send out your tax refund.
 In general, refunds typically take less than 21 days to process.
 The IRS website warns taxpayers that if you are filing with an Earned Income Tax Credit or an Additional Child Tax Credit, your refund cannot be issued before mid-February.